keithb32/bucketlist-android/README.md

 # Bucket List (Android)

-Bucket List is an app alowing users to maintain a list of bucket items with deadline and completion dates.
+Bucket List is an app allowing users to maintain a list of bucket items with deadline and completion dates.
 The app is built exclusively for Android devices and preserves the user's data across sessions.